• Skip to primary navigation

 • Make sure you press the tofu for at least 30 minutes to get rid of as much liquid as possible.

 • It's important to make the arrowroot slurry in a separate small bowl and then incorporate it into the sauce.
-Don't just add the arrowroot directly to the pan because you'll get small clumps of white powder in the sauce.
+Don't just add the arrowroot directly to the pan because you'll end up with small clumps of white powder that are hard to break up.

-• While the tofu is cooking, have the brown rice cooking (35-40 minutes), and a separate tray of broccoli roasting (20-25 minutes).
-This way, everything should be ready for dinner around the same time!
+• Try to time it out so everything is cooking at the same time and will be done at the same time.
+While the tofu is cooking (30 minutes), have the brown rice cooking (40-45 minutes), and a separate tray of broccoli roasting (12-15 minutes).
+This way, everything should be ready for dinner around the same time.

-Two plates with ginger tofu, broccoli, and brown rice on a dark background.
+Two plates with tofu, broccoli, and brown rice on a dark background.

 Crispy baked tofu with broccoli and rice

-This gluten-free tofu is baked until crispy and then it's coated in a sticky and savory almond butter ginger sauce!
+This almond butter garlic tofu is baked until crispy and then it's coated in a sticky and savory sauce!
 Serve with roasted broccoli and fluffy brown rice for a delicious and easy dinner!

 5 from 3 votes